chilikasha/tinytools/README.md

 - [Voiceliner](https://a9.io/voiceliner/) - a fast way to capture and store voice notes in a nesting structure.

-- [Wooshy](https://wooshy.app/) - serach and navigate the whole macOS UI with just a keyboard.
+- [Wooshy](https://wooshy.app/) - search and navigate the whole macOS UI with just a keyboard.
   > Alternative: [Homerow](https://www.homerow.app/).

 - [Workspaces](https://www.apptorium.com/workspaces) - store links to all the resources for a given project.
 Launch entire project with one click or individual items.
 Those can be files, folders, websites, apps etc.